Omar Atwa Illustrations by Nano Banana 2026

 Autonomous equipment

 The frontier is autonomy.
 In the Alberta oil sands, fleets of 400 tonne haul trucks now run without drivers, dispatched by software, operating around the clock.
-Imperial Oil's Kearl mine runs all 81 of its haul trucks autonomously.
+Imperial Oil's Kearl mine runs its entire haul truck fleet autonomously.
 In construction, autonomous compactors and water trucks have started to appear.
 Fully autonomous excavators and dozers are coming, although more slowly.

 The labour shortage is the main driver.
 Skilled equipment operators are increasingly hard to find, and the work is hard on bodies.
 Automating the more repetitive tasks frees scarce human operators for the parts that still need judgment.